BuRhAn5352/BuRhAn5352/README.md

 ## 🦇 The Origin Story

 Every Batman needs a cave.
-Mine has a laptop, a Groq API key, and way too many open tabs.
+Mine has a laptop and way too many open tabs.

-CS final year.
-I build ML systems, ship LLM-powered products, and co-founded **Voyaige** — an AI agency where I own everything AI and backend.
+I build AI/ML systems, ship LLM-powered products, and co-founded **Voyaige** — an AI agency where I own everything AI and backend.
 Alfred handles the gadgets.
 I handle the models.

 No cape.
 No car.
 But my FastAPI response times are pretty heroic.